k2view-academy/K2View-Academy/articles/39_fabric_catalog/07_manual_overrides.md

 The relations can be modified as follows:

 * To **add** a new relation, click on the Dataset1 (the parent table) and select **Add Relation** from its context menu.
 Then, click the Dataset2 (the child table).
-The Add Relation pop-up window will open with the following:
-  * The name of the new link: *Dataset2 refers to Dataset1*.
-  * Parent Table Name is Dataset1 and Parent Key(s) are the primary key columns of the Dataset1.
-  * Child Table Name is Dataset2.
-  * Populate the Child Key(s) and notes, and save the link.
+The Add Relation pop-up window will open with pre-populated Data Platform, Schema and Dataset.
+Populate the Child Field(s) and notes, and save the link.
 * An alternative way to **add** a new relation is to select **Add Relation To**.
-  * The Add Relation pop-up window will open where you need to first select the Child Table and then populate the Child Key(s).
+  * The Add Relation pop-up window will open where you need to first select the Child Data Platform, Schema and Dataset and then populate the Child Field(s).

 <img src="images/add_relation.png" style="zoom:75%;" />